Market Updates · February 16, 2026 · Casey Mako

 The Exclusive Tier

 Carolina Country Club, Raleigh — The Triangle’s most exclusive golf address.
-With only 1 recorded sale in the past two years — a $3.37 million, 8,239 sq ft estate — Carolina Country Club barely registers in public records because homes here almost never trade.
-Located along Glenwood Avenue in the heart of Raleigh, the club’s small residential enclave commands $409 per square foot, matching The Oaks at the very top of the Triangle market.
-This is trophy real estate in the truest sense.
+With just 5 sales in the past year at a $2.1M median, Carolina Country Club barely registers in public records because homes here almost never trade.
+Located along Glenwood Avenue in the heart of Raleigh, the club commands $541 per square foot — the highest of any community on this list.

-The Oaks / Chapel Hill Country Club — At a $1.6 million median and $407 per square foot, The Oaks is the Triangle’s priciest golf community by a significant margin.
-Straddling Orange and Durham counties near Chapel Hill, it commands the highest price per square foot of any community in our analysis.
-With only 13 sales in two years, inventory is extremely tight.
+The Oaks / Chapel Hill Country Club — At a $1.9M median and $392 per square foot, The Oaks is the Triangle’s priciest golf community by home value.
+Located near Chapel Hill, it commands the second-highest price per square foot of any community in our analysis.
+With only 8 sales in the past year, inventory is extremely tight.

-• Hope Valley ($540K median) — Durham’s oldest and most storied country club, with a walkable neighborhood and mature tree canopy
+• Hope Valley ($564,000 median) — Durham’s oldest and most storied country club, founded in 1926, with a walkable neighborhood and mature tree canopy.
+One of the Triangle’s most sought-after club memberships

 The Bottom Line

-Private golf club communities in the Triangle span an enormous range — from $205/sqft at Treyburn to $409/sqft at Carolina Country Club and The Oaks.
+Private golf club communities in the Triangle span an enormous range — from $213/sqft at Treyburn to $541/sqft at Carolina Country Club.
 The key factors driving price per square foot are location (Cary and Chapel Hill command premiums), club prestige, and home age.

 Looking at a specific community?
 Get in touch — we can pull a detailed market report for any neighborhood in the Triangle.